ThEmpiEric/ThEmpiEric/README.md

-# Welcome to My GitHub Repository :)!
+# Welcome to My GitHub Repository :) 👋!

 Here, you'll find a collection of my tasks and projects for my Master's program in Statistical Computing at CIMAT and some special subjects in ML, Data Science and more.

 ## About Me
 I'm passionate about exploring the realms of data science, machine learning, deep learning, and math.
-This repository serves as a documentation of my journey through my studies and projects in these exciting fields.
+This repository serves as a documentation of my journey through my studies and projects in these exciting fields.💻🧠

 ## Join Me